Michigan Public: Current programming

 Michigan Public provides a variety of programs from NPR and American Public Media.
 In addition, Michigan Public broadcasts the BBC World Service as distributed by APM during the late night and early morning hours.
 In 2012, the station created its daily, locally produced talk show, Stateside, which covers a wide range of Michigan news and policy issues — as well as culture and lifestyle stories.
 Stateside was originally hosted by Cynthia Canty (Mon-Thu) and Lester Graham (Fri).
 The current host of Stateside is April Baer.

-Local hosts include Doug Tribou (mornings during Morning Edition), Christina Shockley (afternoons during All Things Considered) and Mike Perini (middays).
-The news staff includes Steve Carmody, Dustin Dwyer, Lindsey Smith, Kate Wells, Sarah Cwiek, Rebecca Kruth, Tracy Samilton, Sarah Hulett, and news director Vincent Duffy.
+Local hosts include Doug Tribou (mornings during Morning Edition), Christina Shockley (afternoons during All Things Considered), Mike Perini (middays), and Christopher Johnson (weekend mornings).
+The news staff includes Steve Carmody, Dustin Dwyer, Lindsey Smith, Kate Wells, Sarah Cwiek, Rebecca Kruth, Tracy Samilton, Sarah Hulett, Colin Jackson, and news director Vincent Duffy.
 Michigan Public produces The Environment Report, sports commentary from John U. Bacon, the latest political happenings in Lansing on It's Just Politics and That's What They Say, a weekend feature from UM English Professor Anne Curzan that explores our changing language and discusses why we say what we say.

 In 2018, reporters Kate Wells and Lindsey Smith produced "Believed," a podcast on the Larry Nassar case which went on to win a Peabody Award.